-ARRIVE ALIVE was incorporated under The Company’s Act 1995 on July 19th, 2005 as a non-governmental organization and we’ve learned many lessons since this humble beginning.
+ARRIVE ALIVE was incorporated under The Company’s Act 1995 on July 19th, 2005, as a non-governmental organisation and we’ve learned many lessons since this humble beginning.
 Working closely with the Traffic & Highway Division of the Trinidad & Tobago Police Service (TTPS) has given us a real appreciation of the importance of effective and efficient Road Safety Management Systems and the absolute necessity of enforcing the existing traffic laws.
 This experience has also inspired the creation of one of our key mantras:

 MANAGE TRAFFIC, MANAGE YOUR COUNTRY

 In our opinion, the ability to effectively manage road traffic is the most important tool in the arsenal of the Police Service.
 It represents the first line of defense in the ability to screen criminals and illicit weapons in transit through the simple and effective enforcement of the most basic traffic laws.

 Early efforts with the TTPS (and our current involvement in their IRoadSafe campaign) were focused on enhancing and upgrading the infrastructure of the Traffic Branch and Licensing Office, as well as lifting the morale of its officers.

 Another key initiative from ARRIVE ALIVE’s early history took place during 2007, when we partnered with and supported several law enforcement agencies in a pilot project aimed at dramatically increasing police presence and traffic law enforcement on our nation’s roads.
 The team was comprised of officers from the Traffic Branch, Licensing Office, Guard and Emergency Division, and volunteers from ARRIVE ALIVE.